-The Emergency Telecommunications Coordinator is the Director of Buildings, Security and Telecommunications within the Emergency Response Plan.
-The Emergency Telecommunications Coordinator is part of the initial Emergency Notification Procedure who in turn will call upon contacts for further communications support, as required.
+The Emergency Telecommunications Coordinator is the Deputy Clerk-Treasurer.
+The Emergency Telecommunications Coordinator will be notified by the EOC Director or delegate that the EOC is established.
+The Emergency Telecommunication Coordinator will in turn call upon contacts for further communications support, as required.